 Adidas Iniki Runner.
 The Iniki Runner silhouette combines Three Stripes' authenticity from the ‘70s era with modern-day functionality.
 It features a nylon-suede combo on the upper, a full-length Boost cushioning, and a gum rubber outsole.
 A women-exclusive “Pink Gum” colorway released in June 2017 with a retail price of $120.

 Adidas Campus.
-Another old-school favorite from the Three Stripes brand got its dose of the pink sneakers trend.
+The old-school Campus from the Three Stripes brand got its dose of the pink sneakers trend.
 The Adidas Campus Raw Pink” made its debut in October 2017 at a $90 retail price.
 This women-exclusive rendition comes in premium materials, with textured pigskin nubuck upper, a reinforced toe cap, serrated Three Stripes branding in contrasting white color, and gold foil branding accents.

 Adidas Gazelle.
 The iconic Gazelle has been unstoppable since its return in 2016.
 This low-top kick popularized by supermodel Kate Moss in the ‘90s received a women-exclusive colorway that definitely could easily get approval from the ladies who love their Rosè's color on a shoe.
 Released in August 2016, the Adidas Gazelle “Rosè” colorway features a tonal suede upper in salmon-pink color with a white leather accent on the heel counter, a textured midsole, tonal laces, and metallic silver Gazelle branding on the sides.

 Converse One Star Suede Low Top.
 The Converse One Star Suede Low Top boasts a versatile and straightforward silhouette with the brand’s One Star branding.
 The upper is made of suede for durability while an Ortholite sockliner is added for plush cushioning and comfort.
 The Dusk Pink/White colorway is this silhouette’s entry into the pink sneakers trend.